jonesrussell/portfolio-sapper/README.md

 This project base comes with [source maps](https://blog.teamtreehouse.com/introduction-source-maps) enabled during development and disabled during production for the best compromise between performance and developer experience.
 You can change this behavior through the `sourcemap` variable in `rollup.config.js`.

+## TODO

+Add 'validate' back to the end of 'export'

 ## 📄 License